Sapphire Solar Farm NSW

 Early works and design

-Initial site activities start, such as minor clearing and provision of access roads along with establishing a site construction compound.
-Off-site detailed design works starts in parallel.
+Initial site activities commence, such as minor clearing and provision of access roads along with establishing a site construction compound.
+Off-site detailed design works commences in parallel.

 Current Stage